Did you know?

 We need your help!
 Won’t you partner with us in planting and resourcing schools in the impoverished rural areas of Haiti?
 Together and through God’s grace, we hope to see a generation of literate Haitian church leaders carrying on the work of Christ’s church.

 Want to keep up with the latest news and ministry opportunities available with Hope For La Gonave?
-Visit our blog page and read about our most recent program updates and needs.
+Contact us or visit our Facebook page and read about our most recent program updates and needs.

 About Hope For La Gonave